dev-ai-lab/aws-architect/README.md

       - File system access or access to the body of HTTP requests

 - Lambda in VPC:
-  - By default, your Lambda function is launched outside your own VPC (in an AWS-owned VPC)
+  - By default, your Lambda function is launched outside your own VPC (in an AWS-owned VPC) and have access to any public internet address or public aws API
   - Therefore, it cannot access resources in your VPC (RDS, ElastiCache, internal ELB...)
-  - VPC-enabled lambda
+  - make it VPC-enabled when you need to access a private resource in a private subnet
+    - once enabled, all traffic from your function is subject to the routing rules of your VPC/subnet and interact with public resources, it will need route through a NAT GW
 ![lambda-vpc-default.png](media/serverless/lambda-vpc-default.png)

   - we need to launch our lambda in our VPC (in private subnet):